atomaszewicz/Simpsons/RStudio/Analysis.md

 ## Scoring

-The average episode score is 7.4 with a standard deviation of 0.75 <sup> [2] </sup>.
-We note that this is significantly lower than the 8.8, which is from IMDb users rating the series overall.
-However the mean isn't the whole story as most Simpsons fans will tell you, the show's quality has declined from it's prime.
+The average episode score is 7.4 with a standard deviation of 0.75 <sup> [3] </sup>.
+Rating the series as a whole it receives an 8.8/10 <sup>[1]</sup> <sup>[2]</sup> which makes it the 54th highest rated show in IMDb.
+However the mean isn't the whole story as most Simpsons fans will tell you, the show's quality has ebbed and flowed over the years.
 Let's see if the IMDb scores reflect this.

 ![ep_rate_plot](https://raw.githubusercontent.com/atomaszewicz/Simpsons/master/RStudio/Plots/ep_rate_plot.png?raw=TRUE)